Academic Catalog and Handbooks

 Philosophy

 All courses are open to majors and non-majors.
-The study of philosophy serves as an excellent background for people entering many different kind of professions.
+The study of philosophy serves as an excellent background for people entering many different professions.

 Assessment